-A staging server is a type of server environment that is used to test and debug new code changes before they are deployed to a production server.
+A staging server is a type of server environment that is used to test and debug new settings/configuration changes before they are deployed to a production server.
 Tracardi has a clear separation of a test and production data.
-This allows developers to test and refine new features or bug fixes in a safe and controlled environment, without impacting the performance or functionality of the live production website or application.
+This allows developers to test and refine new settings in a safe and controlled environment, without impacting the performance or functionality of the live production website or application.
 It also allows QA Team to test the application before it goes to the production.
-This helps ensure that the code is stable and functioning properly before it is made available to end users.
+This helps ensure that the configuration is stable and functioning properly before it is made available to end users.
 Overall, using a staging server helps to minimize the risk of errors or disruptions in a live production environment, and helps to ensure the quality and stability of the final product.

 Tracardi staging server deployment

 To deploy Tracardi on a staging server, a separate copy of the system must be installed and designated as such.
 This involves setting the "PRODUCTION" environment variable to "no," which creates a new set of Elasticsearch indices.
 Additionally, the staging server should be exposed on a different port than the production server and ideally not accessible from the internet.

 To deploy Tracardi on a production server, another copy of the system must be installed and configured with the " PRODUCTION" environment variable set to "yes."
 This creates a new set of Elasticsearch indices prefixed with "prod-".